Looking for the perfect pink cocktail? Try this refreshing rose spritzer! It’s made with rosé wine, gin, strawberry syrup, and soda.

 Spritzers are delicious and refreshing cocktails.
 They are perfect for casual parties or enjoying outside in the summer.
 Spritzers are fun to customize with various types of wine, liquors, and flavors.

-This rose spritzer cocktail is made with rose wine.
+This rosé wine spritzer cocktail is made with rosé wine, gin, strawberry, and soda water.
 It’s pink, which makes it a fun drink option for bridal showers, birthdays, girls’ nights, or Valentine’s Day.

 What is a Rose Spritzer?

-A spritzer is a cocktail that traditionally combines wine or liquor with carbonated water.
+A spritzer is a cocktail that traditionally combines wine or liquor with carbonated water or club soda.
 Spritzers are served in a tall glass over ice.
 They are generally considered light and refreshing.
 Flavored syrups or flavored sparkling water is sometimes used to enhance the flavor of the cocktail.

-This spritzer cocktail is made with rose wine, gin, strawberry simple syrup, and seltzer.
+This spritzer cocktail is made with rosé wine, gin, strawberry simple syrup, and seltzer.
 The sweetness of the strawberry syrup complements the mildly bitter taste of the gin.
-To avoid the cocktail being too sweet, use a dry rose instead of a sweeter rose.
+To avoid the cocktail being too sweet, use a dry rosé instead of a sweeter rosé.
+Dry wine contains little to no sugar, which is perfect in this sweet rose wine spritzer.

 How to Choose a Dry Rose

-Rose wines come in a variety of flavors and levels of sweetness.
-Sometimes it may be difficult to determine whether a rose is sweet or dry.
+Rosé wines come in a variety of flavors and levels of sweetness.
+Sometimes it may be difficult to determine whether a bottle of rosé is sweet or dry.
 Especially when trying something new.
-Always check the bottle for a description of the flavors.
+Always check the bottle of wine for a description of the flavors.
 Look for the words dry or crisp on the label.
 This rose sweetness chart is also helpful when looking for a specific flavor of rose.

 Ingredients for a Rose Spritzer